NoSleepTillLambos/QuestApp/README.md

 #### Challenges
 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->
-The biggest challenge for me was learning a new language, working with conditions and if and else statements also proved to be quite challenging as some of the syntax is different to the Javascript i am used to
+The biggest challenge for me was learning a new language, working with the

 <!-- MOCKUPS -->